arangodb/docs-hugo/site/content/3.12/operations/installation/windows.md

 menuTitle: Windows
 weight: 20
 description: >-
-  This is a walkthrough to install ArangoDB on Windows.
-You can find different methods to do so, automatically or manually.
+  You can use ArangoDB on Windows via Docker images, or use an installer or zip archives
 archetype: default
 ---
 You can use ArangoDB on Windows (64-bit) in different ways: